Mahesh-Umachagi/Mahesh-Umachagi/README.md

 ### ನಮಸ್ತೆ [Hello] 👋 I'm Mahesh a Fullstack Developer and a Tech Enthusiast 🚀
-    Likes to build awesome Web Applications and always eager to learn new things in Tech
+  #  Likes to build awesome Web Applications and always eager to learn new things in Tech

-    - 🔭 I’m currently working on Agumented Reality
-    - 🌱 I’m currently learning Unity and C#

 ### Languages Technologies and Tools